thefalked/lifebender/README.md

 - **Node.js Alternative**: Use Bun for faster development
 - **Build System**: Vite for fast hot reload and optimized builds
 - **Type Safety**: Full TypeScript implementation with Zod validation
+- **UI Library**: HeroUI for beautiful, accessible React components with built-in theming
+- **Routing**: TanStack Router for type-safe routing with built-in data fetching and offline support
 - **ORM**: Drizzle with PGLite for type-safe database operations and migrations
 - **Styling**: Tailwind CSS for utility-first styling and mobile-first design
 - **Component Development**: Storybook for component development, testing, and styleguide